Phuwin Tangsakyuen: 2014–2016: Beginnings as a child actor

-2019–2021: Rising popularity
+2018–2021: Rising popularity

-Phuwin starred as main role in the 'Cause You're My Boy series (2019), playing the role of Morn.
+Phuwin starred as main role in the 'Cause You're My Boy series (2018), playing the role of Morn.
 He then starred as one of the main role in the science fantasy series The Gifted: Graduation (2020).
 He played the role of Third, who has the potential to mind-read.
 He then went on to take on the lead role in the comedy series Fish upon the Sky (2021).
+Phuwin also started his own clothing label DialBlack.

-2022–present: Breakthrough
+2022–2025: Breakthrough with Never Let Me Go, We Are, and Overwatch 2

-Aside from the BL (Boys love) projects that raised his name beyond Thailand, Phuwin also took part in other series such as The Warp Effect (2022), in which he portrayed a teenage character named Ice.
+Aside from the BL (boys' love) projects that raised his name beyond Thailand, Phuwin also took part in other series such as The Warp Effect (2022), in which he portrayed a teenage character named Ice.

-Following the success of Fish upon the Sky (2021) with his on-screen partner, Naravit Lertratkosum (Pond), the two came back by starring in the GMMTV original series titled Never Let Me Go (2022) as the main characters.
+Following the success of Fish upon the Sky (2021) with his on-screen partner, Naravit Lertratkosum (Pond), the two came back by starring in the GMMTV original BL series titled Never Let Me Go (2022) as the main characters.
 To celebrate the last episode of the series, a special fan meeting was held on 28 February 2023.
 The event was attended by him and Pond Naravit as the lead couple, along with co-stars Tanapon Sukumpantanasan (Perth), Wachirawit Ruangwiwat (Chimon), Pawin Kulkaranyawich, and Wanwimol Jaenasavamethee (June).

 Phuwin also participated in a special series called Our Skyy 2 (2023) alongside Naravit, where he reprises his role as Nuengdiao Kiattrakulmethee from Never Let Me Go (2022).
 The first episode was released on 19 April 2023.

 In the same year, he made his movie debut in Hoon Payon (2023), a horror movie based on the Thai enchanted effigies of the dead.
 He portrayed Tham, the skeptical lead-role who travels a long way to see his ordained monk brother in deep mountain, who later finds himself in a supernatural situation.
 However, the movie had to be postponed as it received a 20+ rating a few days before its original release date on 9 March 2023.
 After the re-rating process, the movie received an 18+ rating, which allowed them to set the new release date to be on 12 April 2023.
 The movie released both versions with different age ratings as Hoon Payon and Plook Payon.